usnistgov/trojai-example/README.md

 ## Output Logs

-When your submission is run, all output logs are uploaded to the TrojAI NIST Google Drive run completion before being shared with your team eamil.
+When your submission is run, all output logs are uploaded to the TrojAI NIST Google Drive run completion before being shared with your team email.

 The log will be named "<team name>.out".